Heritage Tree Details

 Captain George Flavel was a noted bar pilot and entrepreneur in Clatsop County.
 His piloting business and other investments helped in the development of Astoria.
 Flavel’s 1886 Queen Anne style house now stands as a historical museum, inseparable from the beautiful landscaping that surrounds it.

-The Captain Flavel Trees are nine trees originally planted by the …
+The Captain Flavel Trees are nine trees originally planted by the family gardener, Louis Schultz.
+The grove consists of a giant sequoia, ginko, Camperdown elm, bay …

 Read More